 The benefit of having a 12 month deal as opposed to an 18 month deal, is that you’re able to switch more regularly and take advantage of the dynamic broadband market.
 Each year at the end of your contract, you can cancel at no extra cost and switch to a cheaper, more attractive deal.

-How do I find the best 12 month broadband deal?
+How do I find the best 12 month broadband package?

 To help clarify and narrow the search, we’ve made a list of things to look out for.